himanshugiripunje/chetan/devops-project.md

 and also stores our secrets in secret manager

-we provided additional security to application where we applied various rules to protect from web explits
+we provided additional security to application where we applied various rules to protect from web explits <<<WAF

 ## in that project 1stly we create cicd pipeline